gridbugs/ocaml-ecosystem-surprises/index.md

 So I gave up and switched to Rust.

-Just kidding.

-But I did use the [hound](https://crates.io/crates/hound) Rust library to load .wav files.
-I'd already gone to the effort of getting Rust interoperability working to get access to the `cpal` library for talking to the audio driver so it was very easy to add an additional Rust dependency and write a little wrapper that reads a .wav file and copies the contained audio samples into an OCaml array.
+[Hound](https://crates.io/crates/hound) is a Rust library for reading and writing `.wav` data.
+Unlike `mm` which supports a wide range of media, `hound` only supports `.wav`.
+Also unlike `mm`, `hound` is actually capable of reading `.wav` files.
+I'd already gone to the effort of getting Rust interoperability working to get access to the `cpal` library for talking to the audio driver so it was easy to add an additional Rust dependency on `hound` and write a little wrapper that reads a `.wav` file and copies the contained audio samples into an OCaml array.

 The first thing I did when I started this project was getting the Rust interoperability working as it's necessary to actually make sound at all via the